-ORLANDO, Fla., May 11, 2015 /PRNewswire/ — Florida’s housing market reported more closed sales, higher median prices, more new listings, fewer days on the market and a slight uptick in inventory during the first quarter of 2015, according to the latest housing data released by Florida Realtors®.
-Closed sales of single-family homes statewide totaled 59,599 in 1Q 2015, up 18.6 percent over the 1Q 2014 figure.
+ORLANDO, Fla., March 23, 2015 /PRNewswire/ — Florida’s housing market reported more closed sales, higher median prices, increased pending sales and more new listings in February, according to the latest housing data released by Florida Realtors®.
+Closed sales of single-family homes statewide totaled 18,701 last month, up 19 percent over February 2014.

-The statewide median sales price for single-family existing homes in 1Q 2015 was $182,000, up 8.3 percent from the same time a year ago, according to data from Florida Realtors Industry Data and Analysis department in partnership with local Realtor boards/associations.
-The statewide median price for townhouse-condo properties during the quarter was $145,000, up 7.4 percent over the year-ago figure.
+The statewide median sales price for single-family existing homes last month was $179,995, up 9.1 percent from the previous year, according to data from Florida Realtors Industry Data and Analysis department in partnership with local Realtor boards/associations.
+The statewide median price for townhouse-condo properties in February was $143,000, up 8.3 percent over the year-ago figure.
 The median is the midpoint; half the homes sold for more, half for less.

-Looking at Florida’s townhome-condo market, statewide closed sales totaled 26,637 during 1Q 2015, up 7.1 percent compared to 1Q 2014.
-The closed sales data reflected fewer short sales last month: Short sales for condo-townhome properties declined 48.4 percent while short sales for single-family homes dropped 33.5 percent.
+Looking at Florida’s townhouse-condo market, statewide closed sales totaled 8,260 last month, up 7.4 percent compared to February 2014.
+The closed sales data reflected fewer short sales in February: Short sales for townhouse-condo properties declined 47.5 percent while short sales for single-family homes dropped 30.5 percent.
 Closed sales typically occur 30 to 90 days after sales contracts are written.

-Inventory was at a 5.1-months’ supply in the first quarter for single-family homes and at a 6.1-months’ supply for townhouse-condo properties, according to Florida Realtors.
+Inventory was at a 5.3-months’ supply in February for single-family homes and at a 6.2-months’ supply for townhouse-condo properties, according to Florida Realtors.

-According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 3.72 percent for 1Q 2015, down from the 4.36 percent average recorded during the same quarter a year earlier.
+According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 3.71 percent in February 2015, down from the 4.30 percent average recorded during the same month a year earlier.